rmjarvis/TreeCorr/docs/patches.rst

     I couldn't convince myself that 4 was actually a magic number and not just the particular value for this data set.
 So 3 might be safe, or there might be data sets where that also leads to this runaway trading failure mode.
-I know the regular K-Means algorithm can't get into this mode, so it's always safe.
+I know the regular k-means algorithm can't get into this mode, so it's always safe.
 Therefore, I think it's better to force the user to intentionally select the alternate algorithm if they really care about having a low rms patch size, with the normal algorithm being the backup if the alternate one fails for them.